After years of countless long-haul flights — I have finally narrowed down the expert-approved luggage

-Treat yourself to one of these stylish cases
+Treat yourself to one of these stylish picks

-As a fashion editor who travels a lot for fashion weeks and press trips, I've come to rely on good suitcases and bags that will take the stress away from packing and travelling, when there are a million other things to organise, such as tickets for fashion shows and designer interviews.
+As a fashion editor who travels frequently for fashion weeks and press trips, I've come to rely on good suitcases and bags that take the stress out of packing and travelling and fit all of my capsule wardrobe pieces.

 The research for the right luggage can be time consuming, especially when factoring in baggage restrictions, storage needs, durability, weight etc - but it's worth it.

-So I've done the hard work for you and rounded up some of the most stylish bags from mine and team Marie Claire UK's favourite luggage brands.
+So, we've done the hard work for you and rounded up some of the most stylish bags from our favourite luggage brands.
 All of these brands have been tested by our editors on various trips over the years.
 There's everything from carry-on bags, weekend holdalls, large suitcases and more.
 Whether you're heading off on a two-week trip or a short weekend away, it's all covered.

 Don't forget to check out our guide on how to pack a suitcase while you're at it for lots of tips and tricks.
 We've also rounded up the best beauty travel kits to save you at airport security.